 If you are unsure whether your complaint fits into the given time frames, our team can advise you on this and any other queries relating to prison complaints.

 Duncan Lewis advises on prison complaints and claims against prisons in England and Wales.
 Our specialist prison complaints solicitors are able to assess whether you might be eligible to have your case funded by legal aid.

 We are able to accept cases on a no win no fee basis, depending on the circumstances of the case.

-Where it is not possible to secure legal aid for a prison complaint, or for us to offer a no win no fee arrangement, Duncan Lewis offers competitively priced fees for private funding of a case.
+Where it is not possible to secure legal aid for a prison complaint, or for us to offer a no win no fee arrangement, we offer competitively priced fees for private funding of a case.

 For expert legal advice on no win no fee prison complaints, call Duncan Lewis Action Against Public Authorities solicitors on 0333 772 0409.